Sameba, the religious heart of Tbilisi and Georgia

 We were very lucky to see Sameba tonight while the church's rugs were being washed outside.
 What a pleasure of colors charmed our eyes!

-with soap and a high pressure hose!
+The rugs are drying after a deep cleaning with soap and a high pressure hose! |

 The sheer array of patterns was incredible!